Current funded research

 Biography

 Darren Wallace is a Professor in the Department of Internal Medicine and a member of the Jared Grantham Kidney Institute at the University of Kansas Medical Center.
-Dr. Wallace earned his PhD from the Department of Molecular and Integrative Physiology and completed postdoctoral training in renal physiology and polycystic kidney disease at the University of Kansas Medical Center.
-His contributions to the PKD field include research on the molecular mechanisms involved in cAMP-dependent cell proliferation and Cl-dependent fluid secretion using primary cultures of human ADPKD cyst epithelial cells.
-Recently, his laboratory discovered that periostin, a matricellular protein, is highly overexpressed by cysts of ADPKD and ARPKD kidneys and it accumulates within the extracellular matrix adjacent to the cysts.
-Periostin binds to integrins on the cystic epithelial cells and stimulates repair mechanisms, including cell proliferation and matrix production, contributing to progressive cyst growth and fibrosis.
-Dr. Wallace is the Associate Director of the Kansas PKD Research and Translational Core Center and Director of PKD Biomarkers and Biomaterials Core, which is part of the national PKD Research Resource Consortium (PKD-RRC).
+Dr. Wallace earned his PhD from the Department of Molecular and Integrative Physiology and completed postdoctoral training in renal physiology and polycystic kidney disease (PKD) at the University of Kansas Medical Center.
+His contributions to the PKD field include research on the molecular mechanisms for cAMP-dependent cell proliferation and Cl–dependent fluid secretion using primary cultures of human PKD cyst epithelial cells.
+His laboratory discovered that periostin, a matricellular protein, is highly overexpressed by cyst-lining cells of PKD kidneys, where it binds to integrins and stimulates tissue repair pathways, leading to aberrant cell proliferation and matrix production, driving progressive cyst growth and fibrosis.
+Recently, his research has focused on the pivotal role of BRAF, a kinase upstream of the mitogen-activated protein kinase ERK, on cyst initiation in PKD.
+Dr. Wallace is the Director of the Kansas PKD Research and Translational Core Center and Director of PKD Biomarkers, Biomaterials and Cellular Models Core, which are part of the national PKD Research Resource Consortium (PKD-RRC).
 He also served as a member of the PKD Foundation Scientific Advisory Committee from 2008 to 2019.

 Project Summary